jonahseguin/jonahseguin/README.md

 full-stack software developer.

 i build web applications on the internet.

-<3 rust, kotlin, typescript, react/next

 from Edmonton, currently living in Montréal.